 - 1 can condensed tomato soup

 - 2 eggs

-- Melted butter and pour into bottom of an 8x8-inch baking dish.
+- Melt butter in a microwave-safe dish in the microwave in 30-second increments.
+Pour into the bottom of an 8x8-inch baking dish.
 Sprinkle with brown sugar then top with coconut.

 - In a large bowl, combine all ingredients except eggs.
 Beat with mixer for 2 minutes.

 - Add eggs to batter and continue beating for another 2 minutes.

 - Pour over the top of the coconut and spread evenly.